Cisco-Talos/Mussels/docs/recipes.md

 These three scripts are each optional, but must be named as follows::

 - `configure` - Configure the build, only run the first time a build is run.
 This script is only run the first time you build a package and is skipped in subsequent builds so as to save compile time.
-If you need to re-run this step, build the recipe with the `msl build --clean` option.
+If you need to re-run this step, build the recipe with the `msl build --rebuild` option.

   In many recipes, this step sets the "prefix" to the `{install}/{target}` directory, so the resulting binaries are automatically copied there when the `install` step runs `make install`.